• Popular Links

 Remember that every touch and play doesn’t have to be perfect.
 Coaches are also interested in how players adjust to imperfect situations.
 Recruits should also include their contact information (name, email and phone number) and their coach’s contact information (name, email and phone number) at the beginning and end of their soccer highlights video.

 Creating a soccer highlights video requires technical skills and an eye for editing.
 For anyone struggling to make a video that will create the right kind of impact, we have a team of video editing experts who know exactly how to make recruiting videos stand out.
-If you’d like to learn more, email our video team at [email protected].
+Check out the video editing services available with an NCSA membership.

 NCSA Logo